CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/08-Reusable.md

 - Have you ever received data you couldn’t use?
 Why or why not?
 - Have you tried replicating an experiment, yours or someone else?
 What challenges did you face?

-> ## Exercise 6: Thanks, but no thanks!
-> - In groups discuss--have you ever received data you couldn’t use?
-Why or why not?
-> - Have you tried replicating an experiment, yours or someone else?
-What challenges did you face?
-> > ## Solution
-> > Time to share some examples!
-> {: .solution}
-{: .challenge}

 > ## For data & software to be reusable:
 > R1. (meta)data have a plurality of accurate and relevant attributes
 >     R1.1 (meta)data are released with a clear and accessible data usage licence